joneisenb/joneisenb/README.md

 - 🔭 I’m currently working on expanding my knowledge of 3D Web Development.
 - 🌱 I’m currently learning Three.js, and interaction in 3D space.
-- 💬 Ask me about how to use life experience to build strong interpesonal skills.
+- 💬 Ask me about how to improve interpersonal skills.
 - ⚡ Fun fact: I have played competitive League of Legends where I reached top 3000!